-We currently expense, rather than capitalize, our exploration costs and will continue to do so until completion of a bankable feasibility study.
+We currently expense, rather than capitalize, our exploration and appraisal costs (other than costs associated with acquiring the exploration properties, which are capitalized) and will continue to do so until completion of a bankable feasibility study.
 As a result, our capital expenditures consist principally of costs associated with acquisition and maintenance of exploration rights.
-Our capital expenditures for fiscal 2015, 2016 and 2017 and the six months ended December 31, 2016 and 2017 amounted to \$0, \$0, \$241,028, \$220.655 and \$905,302, respectively.
+Our capital expenditures for fiscal 2017, 2018 and 2019 amounted to \$0.2 million, \$0.6 million and \$1.5 million, respectively.